SONG-KUN/A-novel-approach-for-Camera-and-Laser-line-calibration/README.md

-### This repository is based on the article "A Novel Approach for Camera - Laser Line Calibration"
+## A Novel Approach for Camera - Laser Line Calibration

+This repository is based on the above article.

 Usage: Run main.m in Matlab.